pulumi/pulumi-hugo/themes/default/content/resources/friend-or-foe-ai-devops-developers/index.md

 ---
 # Name of the webinar.
 title: AI, Friend or Foe | AI Talks for DevOps
-meta_desc: Join us on November 8 in San Francisco for panel discussions about the impact of AI in DevOps and software development.
+meta_desc: Join us to explore how AI impacts DevOps and how we build, deploy, and manage infrastructure and software applications. [in person | San Francisco]

 # A featured webinar will display first in the list.
 featured: false